 Take some time to launch each application from the desktop to see what it does.
 There is very likely a Windows® equivalent by a different name.
 Also explore all the menus and instant launchers available from the task bar at the bottom.
 The more familiar you become with the differences between Linux and Windows® the more you will find them to be minor and fully adaptable.

 Also keep in mind that this is a “read–only” version of Linux.
-Then next time you boot the CD or DVD any changes you made during your last session will not be there on the next boot.
+The next time you boot the CD, DVD, or Thumb Drive any changes you made during your last session will not be there on the next boot.
 To have a fully configurable and persistent experience you must apply Linux to permanent mass storage (your hard disk).
 The “thumb drive” option is great because the flash memory is the solid state equivalent of your hard disk in that it offers persistent mass storage only in a very fast, compact, and removable package.